Heron Hill Primary School

 - How will early years setting/school/college staff support my child/young person?

 Class teachers are responsible for the education of all the children in their class.
-They plan the education programme for children who have or may have SEN with support from the school’s Special Educational Needs Coordinator (SENCO).
+They plan the education programme for children who have or may have Special Educational Needs (SEN) with support from the school’s Special Educational Needs Coordinator (SENCO).
 Where appropriate, children may be supported by an additional adult.
 This support could be in class, in a small group outside the class or one-to-one with a teaching assistant.

 The school has a nominated governor for Special Educational Needs who reports directly to the governing body.